 Similar to set up for an HSG, you’ll find yourself on an ultrasound table after emptying your bladder.
 A doctor will insert a speculum into the vagina and insert a small catheter through the cervix.
 Following this insertion, the internal, Transvaginal probe will be inserted into the vagina.
 The doctor can then use the catheter to inject saline into the endometrial canal to check and see if there are any polyps, masses, fibroids, etc. that could be causing any infertility issues, abnormal bleeding or pelvic pain.
 Once the images are taken, the ultrasound probe and the catheter will be removed.
 You may feel some cramps or twinges as this exam is being performed and afterwards.

 I know this is a TON of information.
 If you have any questions, don’t hesitate to ask me or truly, ask your physician.
 No question is “stupid”!
 The more you know, the better.
-Good luck with everything and I hope this helps get you mentally prepared.
-Again, feel free to shoot me an email at email@example.com if you need to!
+Good luck with everything and I hope this helps get you mentally prepared for your infertility testing.
+Again, feel free to shoot me an email at [email protected] if you need to!

 Infertility is a diagnosis- not a definition!